Welcome to the Bay Area Nuclear Data Program!

 Consultant

-Dr. Walid Younes is a consultant with the Nuclear Data Group and guest instructor at the UC Berkeley Department of Nuclear Engineering, with over 25 years of experience in experimental and theoretical nuclear physics.
+Dr. Walid Younes is a consultant with the Nuclear Data Program and guest instructor at the UC Berkeley Department of Nuclear Engineering, with over 25 years of experience in experimental and theoretical nuclear physics.
 His research interests currently are focused on the development of a microscopic theory of fission. more

 Alumni